Microsoft offers pathway to cloud for govt’s mission-critical apps

 Microsoft today officially launched the latest regions for its Azure cloud computing service: Australia Central 1 and Australia Central 2.
 The new Azure regions, based in Canberra, are designed to host the mission-critical applications of government departments and agencies as well as those of some of Australia’s most important private sector enterprises.

-“Australia in one of the fastest growing cloud regions in the world,” Microsoft Australia’s Azure engineering lead, James Kavanagh, told a Canberra press briefing held last week ahead of today’s launch.
+“Australia is one of the fastest growing cloud regions in the world,” Microsoft Australia’s Azure engineering lead, James Kavanagh, told a Canberra press briefing held last week ahead of today’s launch.

 The new regions have been designed from the ground-up to cater to the needs of government and organisations in the energy, food, water, transport, communications, health, and banking and finance sectors.

-Note: Update: The government has now accepted Microsoft's certification for handling Protected data.